cirgl/lthr.github.io/_posts/2016-07-14-js-objects.md

 <script src="https://jsfiddle.net/lthr/7qdz9tco/3/embed/js,result/"></script>

 ## Getters and Setters
-Getters and Setters are attributes on an object that let's you specify a return value of a property using a function, while letting you access the property like any other property.
+The `get` and `set` attributes on an object lets you specify a return value of a property using a function, while also giving access to set the property - just like any other property.
 <script src="https://jsfiddle.net/lthr/ugbrfyrs/2/embed/js,result/"></script>